 The County Agricultural Agent.
 He pines for Heidi Nichols, his secretary.
 She is authoring an e-mail scam with Jerry Levy, Sarah’s boyfriend.
 The two have never met.

-The estranged bride of Amberson Nichols, Heidi is contacted by a telephone canvasser from a parallel world, a different dimension, maybe off 34th Street in Cleveland, or another time, place.
+The estranged bride of Amberson Nichols, Heidi is contacted by a telephone evangelist from a parallel world, a different dimension, maybe in Cleveland, or another time, place.
 Elder Jesse Youngblood tells her what she wants to hear.

 Amberson Nichols, Heidi’s soon-to-be ex, an anesthesiologist from Texas A&M. See Tom Robbins’ Another Roadside Attraction.